How to get the highest reputation score [Success Guide]

 If your email address / domain / IP is new, you have to let MailReach run for 14 days without sending anything on your end.
 That's the warm up pre-sending phase.

-For cold outreach, 150 emails / day per sending address should be your maximum.
-Fewer is even better.
+For cold outreach, 120 cold emails / day per sending address should be your maximum.
+100 / day or fewer is even better.

-From our tests and data, 150 cold emails / day per sending address and domain should be the maximum to have and maintain a good cold email deliverability.
+From our tests and data, 120 cold emails / day per sending address and domain should be the absolute maximum to maintain a good sender reputation (and deliverability).
 The fewer the better.
 If you can send 100 or fewer, do it.

 What's the point of sending more emails per day if most of them land in spam and very few people read them?
 That's waste, nothing else.

 If you want great results, follow this crucial recommendation.
-If you prefer having bad π© open rates, don't follow it.
+If you prefer having shitty π© open rates, don't follow it.
 You have been warned.

 More information in our dedicated article: The Best Cold Email Sending Strategy